 Parks and open space uses are often appropriate in many land use zones, and they can simply adopt the same land use zone as the surrounding lands.
-However, in some instances, Council may wish to formally identify lands for parks and open space uses to clearly communicate the long-term intention of those lands.
+However, in instance when a park is a significant landmark or represents specific cultural or historic values, Council may wish to formally designate lands for parks and open space uses to clearly communicate the long-term intention of those lands.
+This applies for example to the West Mabou Beach or Marble Mountain Provincial Parks.

-Policy 3-74: Council shall, through the Land Use By-law, establish the Parks and Open Space Zone to identify and preserve land as parks and open space.
+Policy 3-84: Council shall, through the Land Use By-law, establish the Parks and Open Space Zone to preserve land for parks and open space uses.

-Policy 3-75: The lot standards within the Parks and Open Space Zone shall be flexible to accommodate a wide range of recreational uses.
+Policy 3-85: The lot standards within the Parks and Open Space Zone shall be flexible to accommodate a wide range of recreational uses.